 Real-Time Inventory and Stock Management

 It may seem obvious, but knowing what you have on-hand and being able to rely on the fact that your figures are always up-to-date is a serious advantage in the food and beverage world.
-After all, running out of a critical ingredient at the wrong time can be a nightmare, and materials going bad before they’re used is a huge source of waste.
+After all, running out of a critical ingredient at the wrong time can be a nightmare and put a real damper on your ability to achieve plan fulfillment and follow through with delivery commitments.

 ERP systems designed for food and beverage manufacturers harness the power of integration and automation to ensure that your stock levels are accurately reflected in the interface.
 They also make finding what you’re looking for much easier, as they capture more information than just quantity—you can know where a specific lot is, when it was received, when it expires and more with an advanced solution like Aptean Food & Beverage ERP.

-Another useful capability of this feature is automatic reordering of ingredients when stock falls below the threshold that you set.
-Your business will never be without the materials necessary to run your lines and fulfill orders.
+Another useful feature of inventory management software is automatic reordering of ingredients when stock falls below the threshold that you set.
+That way, your business will never be without the materials necessary to run your lines and fulfill orders.

 Recipe and Formula Management

 The recipes behind your products are vital to your success, so you need sophisticated recipe management tools to ensure precision of ingredient levels, timing, mixing procedures, cooking processes and more.
 In certain sectors of the food and beverage industry, formulas can become quite complex, but a real food industry ERP will be able to handle the nuances and granular details of even your most challenging configurations.

 Automatic unit conversion is a huge time-saver when it comes to adjusting and tracking amounts making it a must-have feature in a food manufacturing ERP solution.
 You should also look for the ability to integrate with smart sensors, as you need to closely monitor characteristics like temperature, consistency and fill level to ensure your products meet your own standards for excellence.